PinakiG-duke/Talkatail_Demo/README.md

 - **Environment Discrepancies:** We faced challenges migrating frontend code developed in Repl to a Flask environment, which highlighted the importance of consistent development pipelines.

-## 🚀 Accomplishments & Impact

-This project is a testament to the team's ability to apply advanced machine learning techniques to a novel problem.
-We successfully built a functional, end-to-end ML pipeline, showcasing a deep understanding of:

-- **Data Preparation & Feature Engineering:** Transforming raw audio into a usable format.
-- **Model Training & Evaluation:** Efficiently training a deep learning model with GPU acceleration.
-- **Full-Stack Deployment:** Integrating a machine learning backend with a responsive web application.

-This work lays the groundwork for future advancements, including integration with Google Home and Alexa for real-time translation, and the potential for a "reverse translation" feature for two-way communication.